Mâche – Lamb's Lettuce or Corn Salad. Lamb's Lettuce in French Cuisine.

 www.flickr.com/photos/titounet/4528072362/

-Dishes cooked with the bones in slowly roasted chicken or baked fish, taste better than the same dish prepared bone free.
+Dishes cooked with the bones in, such as slowly roasted chicken or baked fish, taste better than the same dish prepared bone-free.
 That special taste comes from the marrow in the bones.
-In French cuisine beef and veal marrow are behind the flavor and texture of many French dishes.
+In French cuisine, beef and veal marrow are behind the flavor and texture of many French dishes.

 Jarret de Veau